 If the dangerous condition did not appear suddenly and gave the property owner enough time to remedy the situation, you likely have a case (e.g., you fell down the stairs because of a handrail that had been broken for days).

 A valid slip and fall claim includes more than just an obvious and uncorrected hazard.
-You or your Ajax slip and fall attorney must also be able to prove that you had permission to be on the property, whether through an invitation to a private place or walking into a public area (e.g., city park, restaurant, etc.).
+You or your Ajax slip and fall lawyer must also be able to prove that you had permission to be on the property, whether through an invitation to a private place or walking into a public area (e.g., city park, restaurant, etc.).

 Additionally, you must show that your injuries were a result of the hazard and not your own negligence or misconduct.
 For example, if you slip and fall on a loose step on a staircase, that is likely the property owner’s fault, but if you slip and fall because you were walking up an escalator moving downward, that is your own misconduct.